This page was written by Jen Aschoff as part of the DLESE Community Services Project: Integrating Research in Education.

 Resources containing information about Cretaceous volcanism and its impacts on the earth system.

 - Late Cretaceous.
 This site provides a list of links to paleogeographic reconstructions for several time slices within the Cretaceous Period.
 These include 100 million, 90 million, 80 million and 70 million years ago.
 Paleogeographic maps are arranged by age and emphasize tectonics, depositional systems and paleogeography.
 Short discussions of paleogeography, tectonic evolution and historical geology accompany some of the maps. (more info)

 - The Extinction Files (BBC).
 This is a useful brief module on the general occurrences, mechanisms and theories behind mass extinctions.
 Answers are given to commonly asked questions, and links are included at the end of the module to numerous extinction resources. ( This site is likely no longer available. )

 - What Killed The Dinosaurs?: The Great Mystery.
 This site presents theories about why the dinosaurs became extinct.
 The first page provides background information covering not only the "great dying" at the K-T boundary but also the mass extinction at the end of the Paleozoic Era.
 The author covers six factors that complicate the study of mass extinction including time resolution, the Signor-Lipps Effect, and falsifiability.
 A link then takes the reader to a second page where invalid extinction hypotheses are explained.
 These range from "hay fever killed the dinosaurs" to "the dinosaurs just faded away," (no causation implied).
-The final link leads us to current thinking about extinction including volcanism, plate tectonics, and the Alvarez Hypothesis. (more info)
+The final link leads us to current thinking about extinction including volcanism, plate tectonics, and the Alvarez Hypothesis. ( This site may be offline. )